DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.discovery.basic-enumeration-from-ec2-instance.md

 - cloudtrail:DescribeTrails
 - guardduty:ListDetectors

+The commands will be run under the identity of the EC2 instance role, simulating an attacker having compromised an EC2 instance and running discovery commands on it.

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up: Create the pre-requisite EC2 instance and VPC (takes a few minutes).
+- Create the pre-requisite EC2 instance and VPC (takes a few minutes).

+<span style="font-variant: small-caps;">Detonation</span>:

-Detonation: Run the commands, over SSM.
+- Run the discovery commands, over SSM.
+The commands will be run under the identity of the EC2 instance role.

 ## Instructions